worktile/plait/.changeset/nine-mugs-guess.md

 '@plait/common': patch
 ---

-get selectedGroups from board.childen when remove
+get selectedGroups from board.children when remove